 - Stir the soup occasionally while it is cooking so it doesn't stick to the bottom of the pot and burn.

-Leftover pasta fagioli soup is definitely better the next day!
-They can be stored in an airtight container in the refrigerator and should last about 3-5 days.
+Refrigerator - Leftover pasta fagioli soup is better the next day!
+Store in an airtight container in the refrigerator for 3-5 days.

 Ingredients